Which entrance doors are the most energy efficient?

 Updating your entrance doors delivers a whole host of benefits, none more so than heightening your home’s thermal performance.
 Spending more time inside than ever before, using more energy seems inevitable – homes lose 10-20% of their heat through windows and external doors after all.
 But the Green Homes Grant Scheme, due to commence in September, is one possibility to make your South East home more energy efficient.
 So, if you’re planning on updating your entrance doors in the coming months, we’ve taken the time to put together a quick guide to help you pick the most energy efficient doors for your home.

 When you weigh up all the benefits that quality uPVC, timber, aluminium and composite door materials can provide, the entrance door that consistently comes up trumps is the ultra-efficient composite door.
 Offering A+ energy ratings, you’ll instantly notice the difference in temperature, comfort and overall atmosphere.
 Almost double the thickness of standard uPVC doors, composite doors are 44mm – 48mm thick, depending on the manufacturer.
 Flush fitting, the combination of resilient frames, numerous GRP layers (Glass Reinforced Plastic) and a solid timber core effectively prevents warmth being lost, with unbeatable energy savings to be made.
 And if that wasn’t enough, composite doors are the only front door style that can be enhanced with a double rebate – a door with 1 seal on the inside and 1 seal on the outside.
-Retaining even more heat within, the thicker 70mm rebated door can accommodate triple glazing to create an even warmer, more comfortable, thermally-sound home.
+Retaining even more heat within, the thicker 70mm rebated door can accommodate comfort glass to create an even warmer, more comfortable, thermally-sound home.

 That’s not to say aluminium, timber and uPVC doors aren’t efficient, because they are – composite doors just offer that little bit more!
 Timber doors are naturally insulating and will always be the first choice for listed buildings and homes located in conservation areas, and multi-chambered uPVC doors will always be the first port-of-call for affordable energy efficient replacement doors.
 For those looking to blur the lines between form and function, our new uPVC ‘Suffolk Door’ range are definitely worth a look.